Vedansh7-7/GitGame/README.md

 # Hey Welcome to my git hub Repo
-Yes its the first one i had ever discovered.
+Yes, it's the first one I have ever discovered!